ceph/ceph/doc/rbd/qemu-rbd.rst

     qemu -m 1024 -drive format=raw,file=rbd:data/squeeze,id=drive1,if=none \
          -device driver=ide-hd,drive=drive1,discard_granularity=512

 Note that this uses the IDE driver.
-The virtio driver does not support discard.
+The virtio driver supports discard since Linux kernel version 5.0.

 If using libvirt, edit your libvirt domain's configuration file using ``virsh edit`` to include the ``xmlns:qemu`` value.
 Then, add a ``qemu:commandline``